-Author/Year/ Country/Study Design/N Methods Outcome sublimus, flexor digitorum profundus, and flexor pollicis longus.
-Outcome Measure: Resting Angle of Wrist, Passive/active Extension of Wrist.
+Author Year Country Research Design PEDro Sample Size Methods Outcome Outcome Measure: Resting Angle of Wrist, Passive/active Extension of Wrist.

 We identified two studies which evaluated the efficacy of nerve blocks as a treatment for spasticity.
 Keenan et al. (1990) evaluated the effect of percutaneous phenol block of the musculocutaneous nerve to decrease elbow flexor spasticity.
 The results indicated that there was improved range of motion of the elbow lasting a mean of five months.
 In the second study, 11 closed head injury patients with spastic paralysis of the upper extremity were treated with percutaneous phenol injections into the spastic wrist and finger flexors (Garland et al., 1984).
 The authors reported that relaxation of muscle tone persisted for up to two months following the injections.
 Furthermore, there was a mean increase in resting wrist angle, active wrist extension, and passive wrist extension with fingers flexed of 25, 30, and 5°, respectively (Garland et al., 1984).
-Evidently, these studies found that percutaneous phenol blocks are effective in temporarily controlling spasticity in patients post TBI, however due to the retrospective nature of the studies and lack of controls there is insufficient evidence to make definitive conclusions on the efficacy of phenol injections.
+Evidently, these studies found that percutaneous phenol blocks are effective in temporarily controlling spasticity in patients post TBI, however, due to the retrospective nature of the studies and lack of controls there is insufficient evidence to make definitive conclusions on the efficacy of phenol injections.